 Black has always been a popular color choice for garage doors.
 In newer housing developments, you will see deep black-blue or dark grey as the “trendier” shades to traditional “jet black.”
 However when choosing your color you need to take into consideration the other features of your home like the style and your brick color for example.
 For a contemporary look, paint your window panes the same colour.
 Black window trim is all the rage right now!
 Black is elegant and hides dirt easier than a lighter color door.
 The downside of black is that it can look stark if not done properly.

-This traditional black suits the style & features of the house.
+This traditional black door (photo above) suits the style & features of the house.
 The shutters & roof pulls this house together.
 The red door gives this house the punch of color it needs.
 They could have gone with a brighter red, a bright yellow or trendy turquoise.
 They would have all been good color choices for the front door too.

 This dark grey is the perfect color choice for this house & brick color.
 Black garage doors would have been too stark.

-The black garage doors are too stark.
+This black garage doors are too stark.
 A better choice would have been the matching “white” to blend in with the rest of the garage or match the grey of the house.
 The garage doors become the focal point which should never be the case.

 Beige or Taupe